dhpup/argo101/README.md

 * Open https://github.com/dhpup/argo101
 * Click “Fork”.

+### 2. In our CI steps, we're going to update the image version.
+* Click into the GitHub Actions YAML file here: [GitHub Actions CI Steps](.github/workflows/gha.yml)
+* Adjust the env version to 1.21.6
+* Commit changes on GitHub.
+* Once the GitHub Actions build completes, you can verify the changes were made to your staging environment YAML here: [Staging Environment Kustomization](nginx/env/stage/kustomization.yaml)

-### 2. Next Open the Argo CD UI & Add your application YAML.
+### 3. Next Open the Argo CD UI & Add your application YAML.
 * Open [Insert Argo CD UI URL here]
 * Click + New App (Top Left)
 * Application Name: Your GitHub Username